Special Education Faculty

 Dr. Glenn Buck is the Elizabeth Forsyth Distinguished Professor of Education and Human Development.
 His primary duties include teaching graduate level courses in the area of early childhood special education and supervising interns.

-In addition to his work at Lynchburg College, he is employed as the Executive Director for Elizabeth's Early Learning Center, a local program that serves approximately 110 children from culturally and economically diverse backgrounds.
+In addition to his work at Lynchburg College, he served as the Executive Director for Elizabeth's Early Learning Center, a local program that serves approximately 110 children from culturally and economically diverse backgrounds.

-Dr. Buck has been active in the development of the St. Lucia-Lynchburg College teacher training programs in special education (established in 2003).
+Dr. Buck was active in the development of the St. Lucia-Lynchburg College teacher training programs in special education (established in 2003).

 Dr. Buck holds a leadership position in the American Speech and Hearing Association (ASHA), and he serves as a consulting editor for Remedial and Special Education.
 He is a frequent speaker at regional teacher in-service programs, and at state and national conferences.